 When WEEE is thrown away it ends up in landfills or is incinerated, resulting in valuable resources being lost forever.
 Electrical items contain gold, silver, copper and many other precious metals, which we should be doing our utmost to keep in circulation.
 Retrieving them from old equipment means we can reuse them in new items and reduce our reliance on the difficult and environmentally damaging process of mining them from the ground.
 In fact, if we recovered all the copper and gold from WEEE being thrown away in Europe, we would have more than enough for all of the new electrical equipment Europe purchases each year.

-Unfortunately, around 40% of the WEEE we generate in the UK is not reused or recycled.
-Over 330,000 thousand tonnes is thrown away by households and businesses or illegally exported each year.
+Unfortunately, around 40% of the WEEE generated in the UK isn’t reused or recycled.
+Each year, households and businesses discard over 330,000 tonnes, some illegally exported.
 Some of it finds its way to toxic e-waste dumps in developing countries, where local communities are exposed to dangerous chemicals from unsafe recycling techniques.

 Getting it right